 With only 7% linoleic acid and 55% oleic acid, shea butter is much more likely to clog pores than not.

-Although shea butter has not been studied and given an official rating as to whether it’s comedogenic or non-comedogenic, it’s safe to say that if you are prone to clogged pores, you might want to avoid shea butter.
+Although shea butter is a fantastic skin moisturizer, with a multitude of benefits, it has not been studied and given an official rating as to whether it’s comedogenic or non-comedogenic.